top of page

 Photo: Roger Mastroianni

 John Thomas Dodson has a rich and varied relationship with new music.
-He performed under the batons of eminent composers including Aaron Copland, Karel Husa and Vincent Persichetti, and was later invited to conduct at the Persichetti Remembered concert in Lincoln Center.
+He performed under the batons of eminent composers including Aaron Copland, Karel Husa and Vincent Persichetti, and was later invited to conduct at Lincoln Center's Persichetti Remembered concert.
 He was honored to conduct the world premiere of Theodore Antoniou’s Cello Concerto with Yannis Tsitselikis in Athens, Greece and to record the orchestral music of Robert Jager with the Omsk Philharmonic in Russia for the Naxos label.
-American contemporary music projects include initiating a collaboration between the Adrian Symphony Orchestra and Grammy Award-winning composer, Kenneth Fuchs, which resulted in the world-premieres of numerous works that were later recorded with the London Symphony Orchestra.
+American contemporary music projects include initiating a collaboration between the Adrian Symphony Orchestra and Grammy Award-winning composer, Kenneth Fuchs, resulting in the world-premieres of numerous works that were later recorded with the London Symphony Orchestra.
 Dodson was one of three conductors who co-commissioned Virtue, a new work by Christopher Theofinidis, and he led two of its three season-premiere performances.
 Other contemporary music highlights include leading the world-premiere of Kino Sago Symphony by Belgian-American composer Camil van Hulse and collaborating with world-renowned composers Bright Sheng and Michael Daugherty.
-During his career Dodson has commissioned numerous works for orchestra and conducted more than twenty-five world premieres in North American, Europe and Russia.
+Dodson has commissioned numerous works for orchestra and conducted more than twenty-five world premieres in North American, Europe and Russia.

 John Thomas Dodson is one of a small number of musicians to be honored by the Budapest Philharmonic through inclusion in the orchestra's "Golden Book.”
 He is a recipient of the Lenawee Arts Award from the Croswell Opera House, the American Symphony Orchestra League’s Sally Parker Education Award, Tennessee Technological University's Outstanding Young Alumnus Award, and Adrian College’s Newsom Award for Excellence in Teaching.
 In recognition of his commitment to building vibrant arts communities he was awarded the degree of Doctor of Humane Letters, honoris causa, from Siena Heights University.